Test Page Notice

 iFrame with title attribute

 ✅ iFrame with proper title attribute that describes the content.
-Essential for screen readers to understand what the frame contains.
+Essential for assistive technologies to understand what the frame contains.

 iFrame without title attribute

 ❌ iFrame missing title attribute.
-Screen readers cannot determine what content the frame contains, making it inaccessible.
+Accessible technologies cannot determine what content the frame contains, making it inaccessible.

 Dialog and Modal